u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/animations.rst

 On appearance
 =============

 In standard, you can add animations to columns when they appear, thanks to the Website Builder.
-Odoo detects when your element is in the viewport and launches the animation.
+Thrive Bureau ERP detects when your element is in the viewport and launches the animation.
 A large selection of animations is available: